ryantd42/NY-Legislative-Git/2023/A7344B-2023/bill.md

   This fiscal note does not constitute a legal opinion on the  viability of  the  proposed change nor is it intended to serve as a substitute for the professional judgment of an attorney.
-  This estimate, dated April 12, 2023, and intended for use only  during the  2023  Legislative Session, is Fiscal Note No. 2023-133, prepared by the Actuary for the New York State and Local Retirement System.
+  This estimate, dated January 3, 2024, and intended for use only during the 2024 Legislative Session, is Fiscal Note No.  2024-18,  prepared  by the Actuary for the New York State and Local Retirement System.